openwebos/build-desktop/README.md

 # Known Issues

   * Error messages are generated in the LunaService log output, which can be ignored.
-  * Since the components supporting "Just Type" have not yet been released, attempting to enter text in the "Just Type" field will not work as expected.
   * The email application may not work properly.

 # Copyright and License Information